0ffthexanax/Roblox-Profile-Viewer-Extension/README.md

 - **Premium Status**: Indicates whether the account holds an active premium subscription.
 - **Robux Balance**: The current balance of Robux in the accountt.
 - **RAP (Recent Average Price)**: The current RAP value associated with the account

-## Security 🔒

-This project is open-source, allowing users to inspect the code and verify that it contains no harmful components.
-The `.ROBLOSECURITY` cookie is used exclusively to fetch data from Roblox APIs and is never logged or stored.

 ## Updates 🆕